 My new base station is up and running with a RemoteRig setup!
 While my QTH and mailing address is correct as displayed here, my transmitter position is in Willis Wharf, VA in grid FM27cm, Northampton County.
 The base station consists of a Kenwood TS-2000 plugged into a 80m-6m off-center fed dipole suspended at 35 feet.
+The reason for the remote is my house is under the shadow of the NASA Wallops Island RF Quiet Zone.
+As much as I'd love to move elsewhere (the Eastern Shore is VERY antenna friendly) I cannot as it is now required to live in military housing when available.

 Portable operations are done with a Kenwood TH-F6A 2/220/440 HT, and an ICOM IC-706MkII.